Podcast: Play in new window | Download

 It’s important to plan and anticipate peak events in your life, just as you would an athletic event.

-You need to look at the separate components of health and optimise for them to be a successful business athlete.
+You need to look at the separate components of health and optimise for them to be successful.

 You should know what your peak events or “Wimbledons” are (and when they will occur) so you can plan accordingly.